 Booking, tickets and how to get to Warner Bros Studios

 The Warner Bros Studio is based in Leavesden, which is about 20 miles north of central London.
-The cheapest and easiest way to get tickets to the Harry Potter Warner Bros Studio Tour London, is to book directly in advance with the Studio.
+The cheapest way to get tickets (IF you have your own transport or are happy to manage train connections and bus ) to the Harry Potter Warner Bros Studio Tour London, is to book directly in advance with the Studio.

 Then book a train to Watford Junction.
 The quickest route is from London Euston with the fast train taking 20 minutes and then a shuttle bus (which runs every 15 minutes) to the studio.